Joshswooft/nvchad-config/README.md

-This file is where you customise your config.
+This `custom` directory sits inside the NvChad config.

-Nvchad will not overwrite anything in the `lua/custom` dir as it's gitignored.
+Nvchad will not overwrite anything in the `~/.config/lua/custom` dir as it's gitignored.

 `custom/init.lua` gets loaded at the end in the main init.lua file, add your commands,options, autocmds here etc